7 Fantastic Small Business Saturday Ideas for 2020

 3. Use multiple marketing strategies

 You’re probably already marketing your small business.
-But in the week leading up to SBS, market even more to make sure you reach as many people as possible.
+But in the week leading up to SBS, invest even more time in marketing to reach as many people as possible.

 4. Hold a contest

-Contests are one of the best ways to get customers to your store on SBS.
+Contests are one of the best ways to get customers to your store on SBS, which is why we mentioned it in an earlier Small Business Saturday marketing idea.

 5. Partner with your next-door neighbor